jeffkdev/sokol-zig-examples/README.md

 ![example_triangle.zig](docs/triangle.png)

   example_sound.zig

 (plays beeping sound, blank screen)

 ## Debugging

-Debugging and breakpoints work in Visual Studio Code.
+Debugging and breakpoints are working in Visual Studio Code.
 Ideally there would be a launch config for each example, but right now it just runs the program.exe that is created from the zig build.
 Two files are required in the .vscode folder (not included in repo):

 ### tasks.json

   {
     "tasks":[
      {
       "group":"build",
       "problemMatcher":[
        "$msCompile"
       ],
       "command":"zig build",
       "label":"zig_build"
      },
     ],
     "presentation":{
      "reveal":"always",
      "clear":true
     },
     "version":"2.0.0",
     "type":"shell"
    }

 ### launch.json